apache/incubator-kie-drools/kie-dmn/kie-dmn-tck/README.md

 The purpose of this _additional module_ is to help increase the level of confidence of conformance to the DMN specification, with additional Drools DMN Engine conformance checks, contributed by the DMN TCK initiative.

+For more information about the DMN TCK: https://dmn-tck.github.io/tck/about.html

 ## Configuration

 The git coordinates of the DMN TCK repository are configured in the `pom.xml`.